dafremp-code/Projecthub/README.md

 # myfistrepo
-Tying out GitHub for the first time.
+Trying out GitHub for the first time.
-This is my journey to become very competitive in the tech industry and build a name for myself.
+This is my journey to become an experienced and talented programmer